Exactly Why You Need Vitamin D + Sunlight For Optimal Health

 About 25% of your DNA actually changes with the seasons, according to one fascinating study (6) published in the scientific journal Nature.
 The study found that during the winter months, DNA changes seemed to be geared toward preparing for increased exposure to viruses.
 In the summer, different sets of genes were turned on that were more geared toward blood sugar balance, perhaps in anticipation of all that delicious summer produce.
 This summer change helps calm cravings and burn off winter fat, too.

-Vitamin D is known as the sunshine vitamin because our awesome bodies manufacture it when sunlight hits our skin.
 Your body absorbs sunlight using cholesterol, which helps convert sunlight into a form of vitamin D that your body can use.
-Sunlight is life to your body.
 And you might not guess it from its name, but vitamin D is actually more like a hormone than a vitamin.
 It helps to regulate hundreds of different pathways in your body.
-It is so important that vitamin D and your thyroid hormones are the only two hormones every cell needs, making them the king and queen of all hormones, and essential for good health including:
+Here are some benefits of vitamin D from the sun:

 1. Fights depression

-Have you ever noticed how sitting in the sun makes you feel good?
-The vitamin D activated by that sun exposure acts as an antidepressant in your system, which makes sense when you consider how many people get the “winter blues” coinciding with decreasing amounts of sunshine during the colder months.
-Low levels of vitamin D are linked to a 14 percent increase in depression and a 50 percent increase (7) in suicide rates!
-That makes this sunshine vitamin pretty essential!
+The vitamin D activated by sun exposure acts as an antidepressant in your system, which makes sense when you consider how many people get the “winter blues” coinciding with decreasing amounts of sunshine during the colder months.
+Low levels of vitamin D are linked to a 14 percent increase in depression and a 50 percent increase (7) in suicide rates.
+So do the seasons affect your mood, energy, and health?
+Absolutely, but they are far from the only factor.
+Dietary choices, activity level, family and social bonds, and attitude play a large role in mood status as well.

 2. Reduces asthma